California Consumer Privacy Act (CCPA) Request

 - Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services

 We reserve the right to amend this privacy notice at our discretion and at any time.
-When we make changes to this privacy notice, we will notify you by mail or through a notice on our website homepage.
+This policy is reviewed on an annual basis.
+When and if we make changes to this privacy notice, we will notify you by mail or through a notice on our website homepage.

-If you have any questions or comments about this notice, the ways in which we collect and use your personal information, your choices and rights regarding this notice, or you wish to exercise your rights under California law, please do not hesitate to contact us at:
+If you have any questions or comments about this notice, the ways in which we collect and use your personal information, your choices and rights regarding this notice, or if you wish to exercise your rights under California law, please contact us at: